 University of Kentucky

-Berea College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Centre College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Tulane University of Louisiana